 Federal Deposit Insurance Corporation (FDIC).

-The FDIC is proposing to revise its Statement of Policy Regarding Minority Depository Institutions.
+The FDIC is issuing its Statement of Policy Regarding Minority Depository Institutions.
 Section 308 of the Financial Institutions Reform, Recovery and Enforcement Act of 1989 established several goals related to encouraging, assisting, and preserving minority depository institutions.
-The FDIC has long recognized the unique role and importance of minority depository institutions and has historically taken steps to preserve and encourage minority-owned and minority-led financial institutions.
-The revised Statement of Policy updates, strengthens, and clarifies the agency's policies and procedures related to minority depository institutions.
+The FDIC has long recognized the unique role and importance of minority depository institutions and historically has taken steps to preserve and encourage minority-owned and minority-led financial institutions.
+The Statement of Policy updates, strengthens, and clarifies the agency's policies and procedures related to minority depository institutions.